Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Liabilities and lawsuit settlements

 The City of Minneapolis faced $111 million in legal liabilities dating to the weeks after Floyd's murder.
 Of the total claims, $84 million stemmed from 13 officer-misconduct claims tied to incidents that happened up to 15 days after Floyd's murder during protests and riots.
-The city reached a $2.4 million settlement with a protester who was struck by a rubber bullet while standing on a closed Interstate 35W onramp shortly before curfew on May 31, 2020, and who later lost his right eye due the injuries he sustained.
+The city reached a $2.4 million settlement with a Soren Stevenson, a protester who was struck by a rubber bullet while standing on a closed Interstate 35W onramp shortly before curfew on May 31, 2020, and who later lost his right eye due the injuries he sustained.
 The city reached separate $900,000 settlements with two women who were hit by police projectiles in the face during protests in late May 2020; the woman said they were struck by police-fired projectiles even they were not participating in rioting or looting.
 By March 2022, the city had settled three smaller lawsuits.
 In October 2022, the city council approved $700,000 in settlements for several pending lawsuits, including $50,000 for Nekima Levy Armstrong, from unreasonable and excessive force claims during the response to protests in May 2020.
-The city was also liable for $20 million in workers compensation for 15 claims of post-traumatic stress disorder by police employees in 2020.
+In the two years after Floyd's murder, the city also settled $22.2 million in worker's compensation for 144 police department officers, many of who retired early due to disability, with some citing post-traumatic stress disorder.
+In 2024, the city settled a $950,000 lawsuit with seven journalists who were harassed or injured by police during the protests.